 The Tellarite nodded.
 “Lt.
 Arkhet djan Zabrak, Chief Engineer of the U.S.S.
 Sherwood.
 I was looking for one of my shipmates that I heard was in ICU—most of the rest of us are in the non-critical wards.”

-“You’re looking for Commander DeLuca, then?” she asked, her eyebrows rising in further surprise.
+“You’re looking for Commander Murphy, then?” she asked, her eyebrows rising in further surprise.

 Zabrak nodded.
-“Yeah, Dom DeLuca.
+“Yeah, Dom Murphy.
 He’s—or he was—our head squint.
 That’s what Captain Sykes liked to call the science officers.”

 Calista watched with sadness as Zabrak looked away from her, furiously blinking his long-lashed eyelids so that he wouldn’t shed the tears that had pooled in his eyes.
 She pretended not to see, knowing how proud Tellarites were.